vikas-sirohi/WEB-ASSISTANT/README.md

 # Future Improvements
 *`Integration with More Data Sources`: Expanding the data scope by adding more search engines and specialized databases.
-*`Enhanced Graphical Display`: Improving the user interface to visually display the graphical structure of information retrieval.
+*`Enhanced Graphical Display`: Improving the user interface to display the graphical structure of information retrieval visually.